GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 SkiaRenderer
-: a new display compositor implementation that can support execution on a range of different underlying GPU APIs such as Vulkan, D3D12 or Metal
+: a new display compositor implementation that can support execution on a range of different underlying GPU APIs such as Vulkan, D3D12 or Metal.

 ## Conclusion